moizalicious/siddhi-json-structs/README.md

 * Join Aggregation
 * Join Window

-The way to identify if a join query is using `joinWith` attribute.
+The way to identify a join query is using the `joinWith` attribute.

 ##### JSON structure for the `Join Stream` type query
 ```